thatguylars/Block-27B-Workshop-The-Bank-Account/README.md

 ## Instructions

 Most of the UI has already been written for you.
 Your job is to complete the missing code as indicated by the `TODO` comments.
 Most of what you will be writing involves working with Redux Toolkit.

-While you can write the code in any order you'd like, we recommend following the steps below:

 1. Complete the slice defined in `transactionsSlice.js`.
 2. Configure the store to use that slice in `store.js`.